blairanderson/stringer/README.md

 to install QT

-2) You will need to generate a secret key using
+2) You may need to generate a secret key using

     $rake secret

-Create a .env file and insert the generated key into it
+Insert the generated key into the .env file

     SECRET_KEY_BASE= <your generated secret key>

-Devise also requires a secret key and if you fail to set it you wil be
+Devise may also require a secret key and if you fail to set it you wil be

 prompted to do so when running the rails server for the first time.